 This mindset puts both the agent and customer experience at the forefront because it means that agents spend less time on repetitive tasks and customers can return to enjoying your service or product.

-Support organizations can tackle both goals – reducing ticket volume while improving user experience – by leveraging the three tips outlined below: driving self-service, leveraging Helpshift APIs, and leveling up with Answer Bot.
+Support organizations can tackle both goals – reducing ticket volume while improving user experience – by leveraging the three tips outlined below: driving self-service, leveraging Helpshift APIs, and leveling up with QuickSearch Bot.

 1. Driving self-service

 Technology today is advanced enough to handle routine inquiries automatically.
 That said, why still allow valuable agents to act like robots and answer questions as simple as “How do I reset my password?”

 Not only does that force customers to wait around for simple answers, but agents are more likely to become disengaged and leave because of these mundane tasks.
 For simple questions like this, encourage customers to self-serve via a robust knowledge base.

 Helpshift FAQs, for example, are cached on devices, available offline and don’t require a developer to make updates.
 That means it’s a great way to communicate changes quickly to users.

 Additional benefits of optimizing your FAQs to drive self-service include: